3D Building Design

 All Our Work Is 3D - Just Like The Real World

 Most clients struggle to “read” a 2D drawing.
 The world around them is all in 3D and so interpreting the artificial representation that is a conventional plan or elevation can be a real barrier to the understanding of their own project.
 Given the significant investment in money, time and emotions that every project involves, the least a client should expect of their Architects is to fully understand the design before work starts on site.

 So What Does A 3D File Look Like?

 Click on the image to view a sample of a 360 view 3D file that will run on your computer, tablet or even your smart-phone using free software that runs on all major operating systems.

 Try it out and see how easy it is to navigate around the building.

 We use BIMX to share 3D files which is in our view the best in the world.

-As well as designing in 3D, we create a virtual building in 3D that shows the contractor how its constructed.
+Designing in 3D means that we can create a virtual building in that shows the contractor how its constructed.
 That applies to new houses or residential extensions.
-We effectively build it once as a 3D virtual building then again on site as the actual building.
-That way we know it all it works correctly.
-Design changes before work starts are not expensive and do not usually delay a project, but once building work starts they can result in considerable cost and delay.
+We create a virtual building to show the client what it looks like and how it's constructed.
+We build it once as a virtual building and then again on site for real.
+Design changes before construction work starts are not expensive and do not usually delay a project, but once building work starts changes can result in considerable cost and delay.
+Our approach avoids that.

-The main benefit is being able to walk around you project inside and out before work starts to help you fully understand the design in depth and refine your requirements.
-You can see what you are going to pay the builder to construct in every detail.
+For you the client, the main benefit is being able to walk around your project inside and out, before work starts, to help you fully understand the design in depth and refine your requirements.
+You can see what you are going to pay for in every detail.

 How Does It Work?